glowform/reproducible-research/Assignments/RR_assignment_8.md

 8.  `render` your report and make sure everything is displaying properly.
 9. Commit the changes and push them to a Github repository.
 10. Send me a link to the repo by email.

+(you can copy the content from Wikipedia or other pages for this task)

+(try doing more than one commit for this, i.e. divide your work into steps!)